scylladb/sphinx-scylladb-theme/docs/source/examples/code-blocks.rst

        exit 1
    fi

-If you are including a large example (an entire file) as a code-block, refer to :ref:`Literal Include <literalinclude>`.
+If you are including a large example (an entire file) as a code-block, refer to :doc:`Literal Include <includes>`.